 I didn’t think it could be any more beautiful than it’s been in past seasons, but the 91st Street Garden in Riverside Park continues to surprise me.
-Now that we’re deep into summer (and a wet summer at that), the lush greenery and multicolored varieties of flowers have taken over the two sculpted parcels between 90th and 91st Streets.
+Now that summer has arrived, the lush greenery and multicolored varieties of flowers have taken over the two sculpted parcels between 90th and 91st Streets.

-Each day I walk by in disbelief because the garden appears more vibrant, more colorful, and more exquisite than the day before.
+Each time I walk by in disbelief because the garden appears more vibrant, more colorful, and more exquisite than the day before.

 The Garden People are responsible for these two little slices of heaven on the Upper West Side.
 In 1981, a group of volunteers began planting in this location when their previous 96th Street garden was demolished for a new building.
 Since then, they’ve encouraged the revival of a distressed Riverside Park from the 1970s and ’80s.
 The Garden People brought color and vitality back to the park, and by the late ’90s, it was ready for its onscreen debut.